RetroAchievements/docs/docs/developer-docs/devjam/6-appleii.md

 - Current number of sets: 56
 - Current number of achievements: 1,283 worth 8,191 points
 - Current number of leaderboards: 47

+_as of 2025-03-16 (end date)_

+- Current number of sets: 96
+- Current number of achievements: 2,082 worth 12,731 points
+- Current number of leaderboards: 83

 ## See Also